workloads/.github/SECURITY.md

 ## Policy Statement

-We take security concerns regarding any of our repositories seriously and appreciate your efforts to responsibly disclose your findings.
+We take security concerns for any of our repositories seriously and appreciate your efforts to responsibly disclose your findings.

 We will publicly acknowledge your contribution, if so desired.